 Devon has sectors that draw on EU and non-EU migrant workers.
-50% of all EU workers in the South West region are employed in the manufacturing and retail / hospitality industries.
-The social care sector also employs significant numbers of migrant labour.
-The agricultural sector also relies on casual and seasonal labour and increases in labour costs that may emerge as a result of changes to migration may impact those businesses in particular.3 At the other end, the high-value manufacturing and construction sectors use EU nationals to fill higher-level skills gaps while our Universities recruit researchers and teaching staff from around the world.
+At one end of the spectrum, the tourism and health & social care sectors are supported by low-skilled migrant labour.
+The agricultural sector also relies on casual and seasonal labour and increases in labour costs that may emerge as a result of changes to migration may impact those businesses in particular.2 At the other end, the high-value manufacturing and construction sectors use EU nationals to fill higher-level skills gaps.
 A reduction in this labour could result in wage increases for domestic workers, but could also exacerbate recruitment difficulties for some firms and lead to higher prices for consumers.